Skip to content Skip to site navigation Skip to service navigation

 How to use the SMS Text message passcode option

 1. If you are using a browser that you previously used to authenticate, you will be presented with the last-used authentication method.
-If Text message passcode was your last-used authentication method, a text will be sent to your device.
+If your last-used method was a text message passcode, a text will be sent to your device.

 • If the Text message passcode was not your last-used authentication method, click Other options.